Card Sorting Template

 Categories that have high agreement after an open card sort, but need more clearly defined card groupings

 When to use Card Sorting

-Running a card sorting workshop session enables your UX team to:
+Running a card sorting session enables your UX and design team to:

-Decide on structure for the information architecture of a new or existing website
+Decide on a structure for the information architecture of a new or existing website

 Find the right language to make your navigation user-friendly

 Group your content (or products and services) in a way that makes sense to your users

 Compare how different customers or user groups understand concepts related to your products and services

 Find a quick, cost-effective technique for collecting and presenting real data on user goals that most benefits business needs